muditchaudhary/MapReduce/README.md

 * Pragyanta Dhal (SPIRE ID: 33069605)
 * Mudit Chaudhary (SPIRE ID: 32607978)

+For more information, please check the documentation document provided in ```docs/Documentation.pdf```.

+### IMPORTANT NOTE:
+The Inter-process communicator uses port 9997 on localhost.
+Please, keep that port free to run the program.

 ## How to run, compile and test

 To compile, run, and test you can run the given script: